 Types of amendments include:

 Also included on this page is the Campus Number Request Form.

 Contacts for Amendment Requests

-Please submit all amendment requests to CharterAmendments@tea.texas.gov.
+Please submit all amendment requests or questions regarding amendment requests to CharterAmendments@tea.texas.gov.

 - extend the grade levels it serves;

 See 19 TAC §100.1033(b)(9) Expansion Amendment Standards and 19 TAC §100.1033(b)(10) Expansion Amendments for more information.

 Non-expansion amendments may be submitted at any time.
 Non-expansion amendments change the terms of an open-enrollment charter that relate to: